December 1, 2020

 Learn about risk factors, signs and symptoms, cancer types, and treatments.

-The biggest risk factor for bladder cancer is smoking, Chang said.
-People who smoke are at least twice as likely to develop bladder cancer when compared to people who haven’t smoked.
-“All the cancer-causing bad material from smoking,” he explained, “initially gets filtered in the lungs but put into the bloodstream, and then the kidneys filter it out.
-All the bad waste products from the blood end up in the urine.
+“All the cancer-causing material from smoking initially gets filtered in the lungs ends up in the bloodstream, and then the kidneys filter it out,” he explained.
+“All the bad waste products from the blood end up in the urine.
 And all that then sits in the bladder.”

 Another risk factor is exposure to toxic compounds.
 Repeated exposure to certain paint dyes or materials to make asphalt are examples, he added.
 Age can also be a risk factor, simply because the prevalence for bladder cancer increases for those over 50.
 And bladder cancer is more common in men than in women.
 “For every four to five men, there’s a woman who is diagnosed with bladder cancer,” Chang said.
 Although certain familial or linked syndromes can cause bladder cancer, the disease is generally not one that is passed down.